Get Funding

 Who can apply?

-Any UBC student, student group of third party with a legal issue of importance to the UBC (Vancouver) student body.
+Any UBC student, student group, or third party with a legal issue of importance to the UBC (Vancouver) student body.
 There is no financial eligibility criteria.

 What kind of legal matter does the SLFS consider?